big-leo/Network-Organaizer/README.md

 Project for work with network resources.

                    ---Build and run---
+Linux:
-For run you must "gradle build" from folders "./plugins/*/".
+For run you must run in console from main folder "./gradlew run".

+Windows:
-Copy "*.jar" files from "./plugins/*/./build/libs" into folder "./plugins" For run you must "gradle build" or "gradle run" from folders "./".
+For run you must run in console from main folder "gradlew run".

                       ---About---
 You can see main project "Network-Organizer" and two plugins for him.